rust-lang/nomicon/src/exotic-sizes.md

 We recommend against modelling C's `void*` type with `*const Void`.
-A lot of people started doing that but quickly ran into trouble because Rust doesn't really have any safety guards against trying to instantiate empty types with unsafe code, and if you do it, it's Undefined Behaviour.
+A lot of people started doing that but quickly ran into trouble because Rust doesn't really have any safety guards against trying to instantiate empty types with unsafe code, and if you do it, it's Undefined Behavior.
-This was especially problematic because developers had a habit of converting raw pointers to references and `&Void` is *also* Undefined Behaviour to construct.
+This was especially problematic because developers had a habit of converting raw pointers to references and `&Void` is *also* Undefined Behavior to construct.

 `*const ()` (or equivalent) works reasonably well for `void*`, and can be made